Impact for scaleups

 Business coaches and global experts

-The targeted support comes from SIG’s 100-strong team of business coaches as well as a network of global experts including the University of Cambridge’s Institute for Manufacturing, Deloitte and the National Physical Laboratory.
-Backed by aerospace prime customers including Rolls-Royce, BAE Systems, Airbus and Boeing, SiG has delivered more than 3 million hours of support to 63 companies, helping to skill up around 11,000 employees.
+Offshore wind – a significant growth sector – has also been added to the programme of targeted support that comes from SiG’s 100-strong team of business coaches as well as a network of global experts including the University of Cambridge’s Institute for Manufacturing, Deloitte and the National Physical Laboratory.